Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC500-Principles-of-Programming/Critical-Thinking-Module-5/README.md

 **Project Map:**

 - Project Report.pdf - Contains the source code, the program outputs, and Git repository  screenshots.
-- average_rain_and_csu_book.py - Contains the main function and the program logic for the assignement.
+- average_rain_and_csu_book.py - Contains the main function and the program logic for the assignment.
 - validation_utilities.py - Contains user input prompt and validation functions.
 - menu_banner_utilities.py - Contains ASCII banner and menu UI classes.